 Updating the Personality Library on the Console

-Download the current Titan personality library by clicking on Titan Fixture Library at the personality website home screen, or the disk icon in the Cache column for any fixture.
+Download the current Titan personality library by clicking on Titan Fixture Library at the personality website home screen.
 Alternatively you can get this file by clicking on the Download link at the top of the screen, then clicking on Titan Fixture Library.

 Updating will overwrite any custom personalities you have stored in the library.
 To avoid this, store your custom personalities in the user personalities folder (see next section for details).